 Hiking Hotspot: Camden Hills State Park in Camden, Maine

-There are 20 great trails including 2 of my favorites: The Mt.
+There are 20 great trails at this wonderful state park.
+My personal favorites include: The Mt.
 Battie and Maiden Cliff Trails.
 Trails range from easy to hard.
-Whichever trail you decide to go with, you will be surrounded with fantastic views.
+Whichever trail you decide to go with, you will be surrounded by fantastic views.

 View of Camden